YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

 3. Implement null/undefined checks before accessing object properties
 4. Set fallback: 'blocking' in getStaticPaths for better handling
 5. Provide meaningful error messages to users when data is not available
+6. For complex dynamic routes that require real-time data, consider using client-side fetching instead of static generation
+7. Return minimal data in getStaticProps and fetch detailed data on the client side